If you are trying to save money, reducing your electric bill can be a huge help.

 Not that an alarm clock takes a lot of electricity, but if you want to get extreme, then this could be a good option.

 You could even go one step further and just use your cell phone as an alarm.
 You have to charge it anyway, so why not use it as an alarm?

 10. Wash your dishes by hand

-Talking about extreme, how about letting your dishwasher rest and washing your dishes by hand.
-I know that seems like a foreign concept to many of us in the United States but it still a common practice in many countries.
+Talking about extreme, how about letting your dishwasher rest and washing your dishes by hand?
+I know that seems like a foreign concept to many of us in the United States but it is still a common practice in many countries.